The International Steam Pages

 Christoph Oboth was here in March 2001 and found the Friday Serghaya train running.
 Read his full report (6th April 2001), for the pictures look on http://www.eisenbahnbildarchiv.de/main.html?E7=./pages/syrien01.html and http://www.eisenbahnbildarchiv.de/main.html?E7=./pages/syrien02.html (17th August 2001).

-Working steam exists here after a fashion.
+Working steam existed here after a fashion.
 Certainly the Fridays only (Summer holidays, mid-July to mid-September) Damascus - Serghaya train was regularly steam hauled in 1997.
-In addition, locals speak of regular sightings of steam at work in Damascus station, presumably as a result of diesel failures.
+In addition, locals spoke of regular sightings of steam at work in Damascus station, presumably as a result of diesel failures.
 There are several locos kept in working order and in September 1997 I joined a tour here.
 Read about what I found.... and also an update covering May/June 1998 (15th September 1998).
 Don't rush out and buy an air ticket, but if you are passing through anyway, ask at the station or Cadem works if any steam movements are planned.
 Hugh Ballantyne was here with the Dorridge Travel Tour in May 1999 (11th June 1999) and was here again in September 2000 with Enthusiast Holidays (25th October 2000).

 Tajikistan Index